Sterling Anderson Sells 200,000 Shares of Aurora Innovation, Inc. (NASDAQ:AUR) Stock

 Analyst Ratings Changes

-Separately, Canaccord Genuity Group assumed coverage on Aurora Innovation in a research note on Wednesday, June 7th.
-They issued a “buy” rating and a $5.00 price target for the company.
+Separately, Canaccord Genuity Group began coverage on Aurora Innovation in a report on Wednesday, June 7th.
+They set a “buy” rating and a $5.00 price objective on the stock.

 About Aurora Innovation